 “We realized early on that people were reading a bit and then jumping around.
 Giving people the option to read the entire article—or not—lessens the barrier for people to discover more,” says Peter Gallo, a UX director at Code and Theory.
 “We saw a pattern in behavior and mapped a solution to address the problem.”

 A big idea behind the redesigned mobile site was to give visitors more opportunities to share all parts of a story.

 It’s why we’ve integrated several features that enable users to share “micro-content,” or parts of an article.
 While most HuffPost stories are inherently shareable, there’s also an audience for each of the bite-sized segments.

 If an interesting pull-quote appears in a story, users can Tweet, post it on Facebook, email it to a friend, or share it via SMS.

 Sometimes a picture says it all.
 Pressing the share button perfectly formats the photo for each available social platform.

 Sharing a headline is sometimes the most efficient way to tell a friend about breaking news.
 No need to highlight, copy and paste—just press share and the work is done for you.

 The new experience takes into account new behaviors on mobile and maps to how we all like to share, read, browse and search for news content.
 For example:

-The re-launch of The Huffington Post will be a continuous and iterative process, which is a testament to the startup-like vibe the organization still cultivates.
+The re-launch of The Huffington Post was a continuous and iterative process, which is a testament to the startup-like vibe of the organization.

-The entire organization is committed to better understanding how changes in search behavior and content consumption, technology, and social influence all impact the way users interact with HuffPost.
+To that end, the entire Huffington Post organization committed to better understanding how changes in search behavior and content consumption, technology, and social influence impact the way users interact with HuffPost.